aurorascharff/rsc-workshop/STEPS.md

 - Transitions mark a state update as non urgent and allow the app to handle other actions while it´s happening.
 Concurrent feature in React 18.
 - Create a slow page and Tabs component
+- Create a layout for (intro) and add a Link to the transitions page, create page.tsx
+- Code the demo
 - Show unresponsive app
 - Add transition: responsive app
 - UseTransition: pending state